 - Until 1 April 2021 requests can be submitted for deferral of tax payments for 3 months.
 Additional deferral can also be requested until 1 April 2021.
-The government will grant a repayment period for the amounts of deferred tax starting 1 July 2021 until 1 July 2024. - The NOW (wage cost subsidy) will be extended by three periods of three months from 1 October 2020 until 1 July 2021.
+The government will grant a repayment period for the amounts of deferred tax starting 1 October 2021 until 1 October 2024 under the condition that companies do not late file or pay their upcoming tax obligations after the tax deferral period ends. - The NOW (wage cost subsidy) will be extended by three periods of three months from 1 October 2020 until 1 July 2021.
 In the first period, from 1 October to 31 December 2020, employers with a loss in turnover of at least 20% are eligible for the wage subsidy.
 As of January 2021, there must be a 30% loss in turnover.
 Over 9 months, there will be a gradual reduction in compensation rates from 80% to 60%.
 As opposed to the reduction in compensation, there is the possibility of gradually reducing the wage bill without affecting the subsidy.
 In addition, the discount applied in the current NOW scheme at the time of dismissal due to business economic reasons will be abandoned. - Possibility of forming a Corona reserve.
-In determining the taxable profit for 2019, companies will be able to take into account a loss they expect to incur in fiscal year 2020. - The tax interest was reduced to 0.01% until 1 October 2020 - As of 1 October 2020 the interest is 4% (also for CIT). - Reduction of collection interest to 0.01% until 31 December 2021. - When companies received and paid the preliminary tax assessment 2020 (CIT) and lower profits are expected in 2020, companies can amend the preliminary tax assessment and get a refund of the paid taxes. - Compensation fixed costs for Dutch SME's (max 250 employees) that have suffered a turnover loss of more than 30%.
+In determining the taxable profit for 2019, companies will be able to take into account a loss they expect to incur in fiscal year 2020.
+The same applies with regards to an expected loss they expect to incur in fiscal year 2020 when determining the taxable profit for 2020. - The tax interest was reduced to 0.01% until 1 October 2020 - As of 1 October 2020 the interest is 4% (also for CIT). - Reduction of collection interest to 0.01% until 31 December 2021. - When companies received and paid the preliminary tax assessment 2021 (CIT) and lower profits are expected in 2020, companies can amend the preliminary tax assessment and get a refund of the paid taxes. - Compensation fixed costs for Dutch SME's (max 250 employees) that have suffered a turnover loss of more than 30%.
 The maximum amount is €90.000 ("TVL").
-The TVL will be extended until 30 June 2021, after which it will be gradually phased out. - The Work related Cost Scheme yearly budget for 2020 was expanded from 1.7% to 3.0% of the total annual wages to (for example) give untaxed benefits to employees.
+The TVL will be extended until 30 June 2021, after which it will be gradually phased out. - The Work related Cost Scheme yearly budget for 2021 has been expanded from 1.7% to 3.0% of the total annual wages to (for example) give untaxed benefits to employees.
 Also certain IT related equipment may be provided to employees tax free (including an allowance for internet costs) as long as the equipment is required to perform the job, i.e. the 'necessity criterion'.